kazurayam/unittest-helper/docs/index.md

 Which test class, which method created this file? --- It’s obvious to see in this file tree.

 Please note that here 2 layers of directories are inserted amongst the output directory `app/build/tmp/testOutput` and the file `sample_yyyyMMdd_HHmmss.txt`.
 The first layer is the FQCN of the test class, the second layer is the method name which actually wrote the file.
-This tree helps you organize the output files created by your test cases.
+This tree helps you well organize the output files created by your test cases.